-Force is usually used either to control or restrain.
-This can range from guiding a student to safety by the arm through to more extreme circumstances such as breaking up a fight or where a student needs to be restrained to prevent violence or injury.
+'Reasonable force' can range from guiding a student to safety by the arm through to more extreme circumstances such as breaking up a fight or where a student needs to be restrained to prevent violence or injury.

-'Reasonable in the circumstances' means using no more force than is needed.
+'Reasonable in the circumstances' means using no more force than is needed and proportionate to the circumstances.
 Schools generally use force to control students and to restrain them.
-Control means either passive physical contact, such as standing between students or blocking a student's path, or active physical contact such as leading a student by the arm out of a classroom.